yongxuDM/yongxuDM.github.io/_pages/about.md

 Some Goodreads
 ======
-As a poor man, I am always trying to find a good metirc.
+As a poor man, I am always trying to optimize the metirc by learining from other people.

 * Feynman's Rainbow by Leonard Mlodinow
 * A Guide to Research by Daniel Green